hoekslbe/389_h4/README.md

   The workload will consist of a script of queries passed from client to server based on functional analytical models of use patterns from a study of the workload of Memcached.

 8. Experimental Design:
   We will test the performance of our client-server infrastructure by running both processes on a single computer.
 This will eliminate the overhead latency of network performance that would be present if we tested our system between two or more computers communicating over a network.
 Because this server is not optimized for multi-threading, if we were to test over a network, performance would only be able to be evaluated between one server-client pairing at a time.
-By running on a single computer to isolate from network latency we can better understand the raw performance of our system; however, in an actual use scenario, a network would be involved, so performance under this experimental design is somewhat separated from real contexts.
-Additionally, latency could be more strongly affected by the CPU as it runs both client and server programs and the testing program.
+By running on a single computer to isolate from network latency we can better understand the raw performance of our system; however, in an actual use scenario, a multi-threaded server-client infrastructure operating over a network would be more useful, so performance under this experimental design is somewhat separated from real contexts of application.
+Additionally, latency could be more strongly affected by the CPU under our design as it handles running the client, server, and testing programs.

-  We will have 4 test cases, coming from each combination of levels for our parameters:
+  We will have 20 test cases, coming from each combination of levels for our parameters:
    1. small keys, small values
    2. small keys, large values
    3. large keys, small values